kintohub/kintohub-docs/docs/apidoc.md

 ---
 id: apidoc
-title: How to document your code to work with Kintohub
+title: How to document your code to work with KintoHub
 ---

 > As of this point the following features are different